 This also means that access to cached data will not be affected by the limit.

-- While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of containers, snapshots and images.
+- While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of instances, snapshots and images.